KeremalpDurdabak/Dimensionality-Reduction-for-Filtration-Attacks/README.md

 ## Citation

-Please cite the following works if you use this repository or reference the concepts:
+Please cite the following works if you use this repository or reference the methodologies applied:

 **Keremalp Durdabak, Nur Zincir-Heywood, Malcolm Heywood, et al.**
 "Exploring the Effect of Dimensionality Reduction Techniques on Filtration Attacks."